Occupational Therapy and Everyday Living

-> 3. Distinguish how the individual impact of the medical condition affects a person in their daily occupation.
+3. Distinguish how the individual impact of the medical condition affects a person in their daily occupations.

 2. The definition and exploration of the chronic illness experiences.

-3. The application of the occupational therapy process using a case based approach [CBL] to teaching and learning.
+3. The application of the occupational therapy process using a case based learning approach [CBL].

 |Replacing Course(s)||OCCT2100 from current program|